Zeroes of polynomials with prime inputs and Schmidt's $h$-invariant: Abstract

 \section{Abstract}

-In this paper we apply the Hardy-Littlewood circle method to show that a polynomial equation admits infinitely many prime-tuple solutions assuming only that the equation satisfies suitable local conditions and the polynomial is sufficiently non-degenerate algebraically.
-Our notion of algebraic non-degeneracy is related to the $h$-invariant introduced by W. M. Schmidt and does not require geometric data.
-This extends the work of B. Cook and \'{A}.
-Magyar \cite{CM} for hypersurfaces of degree $2$ and $3$.
+In this paper we show that a polynomial equation admits infinitely many prime-tuple solutions assuming only that the equation satisfies suitable local conditions and the polynomial is sufficiently non-degenerate algebraically.
+Our notion of algebraic non-degeneracy is related to the $h$-invariant introduced by W. M. Schmidt.
+Our results prove a conjecture of B. Cook and \'{A}.
+Magyar \cite{CM} for hypersurfaces of degrees $2$ and $3$.